 Not everyone is so comfortable with such aggressive real estate leverage.

-If the idea of financing 100% of your property costs would keep you up at night, stick with standard 80% financing.
+If the idea of financing 100% of your property costs would keep you up at night, borrow less.
+Or buy and renovate properties with cash.

 For that matter, not everyone is comfortable with real estate renovation projects, leveraged or not.
 You may decide that there’s nothing in this world you hate more than managing contractors.
 I wouldn’t blame you; I’ve had more than my fair share of bad experiences with them, and most require consistent oversight to stay on-schedule and in-budget.
 I also don’t recommend a huge renovation when you buy your first rental property; there are just too many moving parts.